 Have you completed at least two years of veterinary school and are considering wildlife, zoo, or exotic animal medicine?

-The South Florida Wildlife Center (SFWC), a non-profit wildlife rescue and rehabilitation facility that also cares for and finds homes for many non-native species, has opportunities for veterinary externs.
+The South Florida Wildlife Center (SFWC), a non-profit wildlife rescue and rehabilitation facility that also cares for and finds homes for many non-native species, has opportunities for veterinary externs (click to view expanded position description).
 This unparalleled externship offers a wide variety of experiences for veterinary students and recent graduates.
-Externships are available starting in September 2013.

 The SFWC admits over 12,000 injured and orphaned native and non-native animals yearly.
 While here, the extern will have the opportunity to work with two full-time veterinarians and one part-time veterinarian, as well as a large number of experienced veterinary technicians, animal care workers, and rehabilitators.